 This handbook has been written for your convenience.
 It is intended to provide information regarding the procedures of our school and how to obtain services you may need.
-Specific rules and regulations are included in an effort to have an excellent and efficient educational process.
+Specific rules and regulations are included to have an excellent and efficient educational process.